 Refuge at fatherland?

-Is this generation seeking refuge in "Father State"?
-And what does that mean for the Company?
+Does this generation seek refuge in “Father State”?
+And what does this mean for them Company?
 Do you have to worry about the executives going out?

 It is clear that the labor market is changing fundamentally.
 In many areas, it is now the case that employees do not apply to employers, but vice versa.